Reflections on the underwater world, photography and diving: Why our point of view is back to basics.

 Photography: Be yourself and find your own style

-Not only do we feel happier, more at ease if we don’t have to try to be somebody else.
+Not only do we feel happier, and more at ease if we don’t have to try to be somebody else.
 Of course, we can – and should – learn from each other.
-But that doesn’t mean to go out and try to please somebody else or follow a particular trend that is popular.
+But that doesn’t mean going out and trying to please somebody else or following a particular trend that is popular.
 Express yourself!
 We see underwater photography and videography as an endless ocean – so to speak – where our creativity can swim frenetically and freely (Yoeri’s interpretation and Nicki’s „Photo series: Waves of energy“).

 Devocean Pictures: Our approach